-The concepts discussed in this paper are immediately applicable to three-dimensional layouts [38-40], including those based on optical waveguides or fibers.
+The concepts discussed in this paper are immediately applicable to three-dimensional layouts [63,30,37,36,4,52], including those based on optical waveguides or fibers.
 However, the extension of results originally developed for "solid wires" to free-space optics, which can offer much higher density than waveguides and fibers, is not immediate.

 Since optical beams can readily pass through each other, it has been suggested that optical interconnections may not be subject to area-volume estimation techniques developed for solid wires.
 However, proper accounting for the effects of diffraction leads to the conclusion that from a global perspective, optical interconnections can also be treated as if they were solid lines for the purpose of area and volume estimation, so that most of the concepts discussed in this paper are applicable to free-space optical systems as well.

-This conclusion is based on the following result [41]: The minimum total communication volume required for an optical system whose total interconnection length is l{total} is given by $\ell{\text{total}}\lambda^2$.
+This conclusion is based on the following result [53]: The minimum total communication volume required for an optical system whose total interconnection length is l{total} is given by $\ell{\text{total}}\lambda^2$.
+Here λ is the wavelength of light.
 This result is stated globally; it does not imply that each optical channel individually has cross-sectional area λ^2 , but only that the total volume must satisfy this minimum.
 Indeed some channels may have larger cross-sectional areas but share the same extent of space with other channels which pass through them.
 The bottom line is that even with the greatest possible amount of overlap and space sharing, the global result is as if each channel required a cross-sectional area of λ^2 , as if they were solid wires.
-If the average connection length in grid units is given by $\bar{r} = \kappa N^{p-2/3}$ as before, then the minimum grid spacing d must satisfy $Nd^3 = Nk\bar{r}d\lambda^2$, leading to a minimum system linear extent of $N^{1/3}d = (k\kappa N^p)^{1/2}\lambda$, just as would be predicted for solid wires of width λ (equation 20 with e = 3 and the subscript 0 suppressed) [42].
+If the average connection length in grid units is given by $\bar{r} = \kappa N^{p-2/3}$ as before, then the minimum grid spacing d must satisfy $Nd^3 = Nk\bar{r} d\lambda^2$, leading to a minimum system linear extent of $N^{1/3}d = (k\kappa N^p)^{1/2}\lambda$, just as would be predicted for solid wires of width λ (Eq.
+(21) with e = 3 and the subscript 0 suppressed).

-In many optical systems, the devices are restricted to lie on a plane, rather than being able to occupy a three-dimensional grid.
-Although in general these systems are subject to the same results, certain special considerations apply [43-46].
+In many optical systems, the devices are restricted to lie on a plane, rather than being able to occupy a threedimensional grid.
+Although in general these systems are subject to the same results, certain special considerations apply [54,50,60,10].

 The above does not imply that there is no difference between optical and electrical interconnections.
-Optical interconnections allow the realization of threedimensional layouts.
+Optical interconnections allow the realization of three-dimensional layouts.
 Optical beams can pass through each other, making routing easier.
-Furthermore, the linewidth and energy dissipation for optical interconnections is comparatively smaller for longer lines.
-(This latter advantage is also shared by superconducting lines.)
+Furthermore, the linewidth and energy dissipation for optical interconnections is comparatively smaller for longer lines (This latter advantage is also shared by superconducting lines.)
+It should be pointed out that several approaches to threedimensional integration of conventional electronic circuits have also been pursued recently (see [15] and the references cited therein).